-OPEN TO: 9, 10, 11, 12 One Semester Course PREREQUISITE: Must have access to digital camera
+OPEN TO: 9, 10, 11, 12 One Semester Course PREREOUISITE: Access to digital camera is recommended

 This course provides an opportunity for students to explore a variety of digital art forms and multimedia communications.
-Students will be provided with basic experiences in the following: elements of art and principles of design, the design process, graphic design, screen printing, digital photography, video production, Photoshop, image manipulation, Illustrator, and leadership.
-Students must have access to a digital camera.
+Students will be provided with basic experiences in the following: elements of art and principles of design, the design process, graphic design, screen printing, digital photography, audio/video production, Photoshop, image manipulation, Illustrator, and leadership.
 Individual student material costs may be applicable to this course.